mnpenchev/DjangoWordCount/readme.md

-This is a basic website build with Django framework, The site contains several funny puzzles like word counter, the King and the 1000 Bottles of Wine Riddle, Find Friday 13 count in a given year.
+This is a basic website build with Django framework, The site contains several funny apps like word counter, the King and the 1000 Bottles of Wine Riddle and Find Friday 13 count in a given year.

-To run this you wil need Django v3.1 or greater
+To run this you will need Django v3.1 or greater

 To install it, make sure you have Python 3.6 or greater installed.
 Then run this command from the command prompt: